Greater bandicoot rat: Reproduction

 A female has between 8 and 10 litters during her life.
 The young (8–14 rat pups per litter) are born blind and naked.
 Young reach sexual maturity around 50 to 60 days after birth.
 The lifespan of adults is around a year.

 Behaviour

 Large, aggressive bandicoot rats erect their guard hairs on their backs and emit grunts when disturbed.
 If caged with other bandicoots, it is likely to fight to death within a few hours.
-They're so aggressive that sometimes dogs and cats are afraid of these bandicoot rat, they occupy the outskirts of human dwellings such as compounds and gardens and are commonly found near garbage bins.
-They are also sometimes found on the roadside.
+They are so aggressive that sometimes dogs and cats are afraid of these bandicoot rats, which occupy the outskirts of human dwellings such as compounds and gardens and are commonly found near garbage bins.
+They are also occasionally found on the roadside.
 Sometimes they get run over by cars and die on the road.
 Burrowing habits cause great damage to grounds and flooring, as they can also tunnel through brick and masonry.
 Their characteristic large burrows give away their presence.
 They are not fastidious eaters, feeding on household refuse, grain, and vegetables, and are very serious pests in poultry farms.
 They are also a carrier for many diseases.